Illusory Walls: Live

 Prior to announcing the album, the band announced US headlining tour dates in June 2021, supported by Bent Knee, Greet Death, State Faults, and Gates.
 The last of those dates was a November 13 performance at Elsewhere Hall in Brooklyn, featuring the band's core lineup playing alongside Bent Knee's Chris Baum on violin and the band's manager Anthony Gesa on guitar, a show which BrooklynVegan's Andrew Sacher reviewed positively.
 On August 30, 2022, the band announced a live album and tour documentary which had been recorded during the Elsewhere Hall show, both titled Thank You for Being Here.
 A trailer and a single release of their live performance of "January 10, 2014" from their previous album Harmlessness were both released the same day.
-The second single, their recording of Illusory Walls's "Afraid to Die", was released September 27, and the album and tour doc both released October 7 by Epitaph Records.
+The second single, their recording of Illusory Walls's "Afraid to Die", was released September 27, and the album and tour doc were both released October 7 by Epitaph Records.